cybertraining-dsc/fa20-523-326/project/project.md

 3. [UIDAI Data] (https://uidai.gov.in) [^21]

 Unique Identification Authority of India (UIDAI) was created with the objective to issue Unique Identification numbers (UID), named as **Aadhaar**, to all residents of India.
-Projected population data of 2020 was collected from this source.
+Projected population data of 2020 was extracted from this source.

 In addition to above, other demographics information such as area of each state, district count was extracted from OpenStreetMap [^22].
 Agricultural zone information was extracted from report of Food and Nutrition Security Analysis, India, 2019 [^23].